-GDPR: what are the basic principles?
+GDPR: What are the basic principles?

 The General Data Protection Regulation (GDPR) is based on six basic principles that you must take into account when processing personal data.